sservaes/mask_recognition/README.md

 git clone https://github.com/bard/face-mask-detection.git
 cd face-mask-detection
-pip install -r requirements.txt
+pip install -r requirements.txt git lfs fetch
 ```
+As the model is quite large, LFS is used to track this file.
+In case fetch did not properly download the full file, download the model from Github directly.
 Once the requirements are installed, you can load the model and make predictions as follows:

 ```